IhorVoskoboinikov/theatre-api-service/README.md

 1. User (Authenticated user with JWT authorization)
 2. CRUD operations with actor, genre, play, performance, theatre hall, reservation
 3. Checking reservations for rows and seats per play.
+4. Utilization of Docker to create and deploy the application, including a PostgreSQL database (via docker-compose.yml).

 ## Setup: